The University of Stavanger (UiS) is situated in the most attractive region in the country, with some 300 000

 In constant collaboration and dialogue with our surroundings, regionally, nationally and internationally, we enjoy an open and creative climate for education, research, innovation, dissemination and museum activities.

-Stavanger is the oil and energy capital in Norway with a dynamic job market and exciting culture- and leisure activities.
+Stavanger is the oil and energy capital of Norway with a dynamic job market and exciting culture- and leisure activities on offer.
 The interplay between the university and society and business is rich and diverse.

 Many of the externally financed research activities are performed in cooperation with our research institute - NORCE Norwegian Research Centre AS.

-Several other research centres are organised as consortiums of The University of Stavanger, NORCE and other actors.
+Several other research centres are organised as consortiums of the University of Stavanger, NORCE and other partners.